 - Idea basket: group thinking about initiatives, according to the subject

 - Merging of every two groups dealing with the same subject

-- A plaque is made of presentation ideas
+- A plaque is made for the ideas that were displayed

 - A poll about every idea to be filled out together before the next meeting